Pokémon Trading Card Game: Video games

 The Pokémon Trading Card Game video game adaptation was developed by Hudson Soft and Creatures and published by Nintendo for the Game Boy Color console.
 It was released in Japan in December 1998 and later in North American and Europe in 2000, reappearing in the Nintendo 3DS Virtual Console released in 2014.
 The adaptation are similar in gameplay and rules, featuring 226 cards from the TCG with infrared linking for multiplayer and trading.
 The video game was accompanied by Pokémon Card GB2: Great Rocket-Dan Sanjō!, a Japan-exclusive sequel released in March 2001.
-In addition to the Pokémon Trading Card Game video game, Wizards has developed another digitalized adaptation, Pokémon Play It!, which consisted of two versions that offer players a beginner's introduction to the different gameplay aspects of TCG as they slowly transitioned into "Advanced Challenges" in the 2nd version.
+In addition to the Pokémon Trading Card Game video game, Wizards has developed another digitized adaptation, Pokémon Play It!, which consisted of two versions that offer players a beginner's introduction to the different gameplay aspects of TCG as they slowly transitioned into "Advanced Challenges" in the 2nd version.
 The first version of Pokémon Play It! was released in 1999, followed by its sequel Pokémon Play It!
 Version 2 in 2000.

-The Pokémon Trading Card Game Online is the most prominent and the latest video game adaptation of the Pokémon TCG.
+The Pokémon Trading Card Game Online was a prominent video game adaptation of the Pokémon TCG.
 It was released on March 24, 2011, as Pokémon Trainer Challenge for Microsoft Windows, Android, macOS, iOS, and iPadOS.
-The game initially offered three starting decks but has significantly expanded its card collection shortly after released.
-Beginning April 6, 2011, players can redeem digital booster packs using a promo code card bundled inside printed booster packs; they can also redeem such packs using in-game currencies and rewards.
+The game initially offered three starting decks but significantly expanded its card collection shortly after release.
+Card packs and premade decks could be redeemed using in-game currencies and rewards.
+Beginning April 6, 2011, players could redeem digital booster packs using a promo code card bundled inside printed booster packs.

 The Pokémon Card Game: How to Play DS (ポケモンカードゲーム あそびかたDS, Pokemon Kādo Gēmu asobi kata DS) how-to-guide video game adaptation was released in Japan on August 5, 2011, for Nintendo DS, alongside three bundled 30-card decks, a play mat, and damage counters tokens.

 On September 20, 2021, another Pokémon Trading Card Game-based video game was announced, titled Pokémon Trading Card Game Live.
 A closed beta of Pokémon Trading Card Game Live was released for Canadian players on February 22, 2022.
 Later, a global beta of Pokémon Trading Card Game Live was released on November 15, 2022 on Android, iOS, Microsoft Windows.
-Upon the full release, Pokémon Trading Card Game Live will be replacing Pokémon Trading Card Game Online, and the latter will be discontinued shortly after.
-Pokémon TCG: Crown Zenith will be the final set supported on Pokémon Trading Card Game Online.
-Existing players of Pokémon Trading Card Game Online will be able to transfer their account and in-game data to Pokémon Trading Card Game Live.
+The game is now also available on macOS.
+Upon the full release, Pokémon Trading Card Game Live replaced Pokémon Trading Card Game Online, and the latter was discontinued shortly after.
+Crown Zenith was the final set supported on Pokémon Trading Card Game Online.
+Existing players of Pokémon Trading Card Game Online can transfer their account and in-game data to Pokémon Trading Card Game Live.